 Review summary: Leica M9 vs Sony A7R III

-So what is the bottom line?
+So what conclusions can be drawn?
 Is there a clear favorite between the Leica M9 and the Sony A7R III?
-The listing below highlights the relative strengths of the two models.
+Which camera is better?
+Below is a summary of the relative strengths of each of the two contestants.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.